 To honor my core value of equity, I’ve served on boards and volunteered for a variety of educational and social justice non-profits.
 When I’m not crusading for the shame-free revolution, I am an animal and nature lover, traveler and gardener.
 I live with my husband, dog, chickens and cats.
 I’m the mother of adult children and grandmother of two.

 Life is messy.

 The mess is what makes us human.
-The harder we hustle to sweep it under the rug, the more likely it will come back to bite us in the butt.
+The harder we hustle to sweep it under the rug, the more likely it will come back to bite us.

 At the heart of perfectionism is fear.

 We live in fear of being seen as flawed and therefore unlovable.
 We strive for unattainable perfection to protect ourselves from the perceived judgement of others.